atlas604/behavioral-cloning/README.md

 The project includes the following files:

-* model.py containing the script to create and train the model
+* `model.py` containing the script to create and train the model
-* drive.py for driving the car in autonomous model
+* `drive.py` for driving the car in autonomous model
-* model.h5 containing a trained convolution neural network
+* `model.h5` containing a trained convolution neural network
-* video.mp4 python generated video of the simulator
+* `video.mp4` python generated video of the simulator

-Recommended simulator settings to run the model:
+Recommended simulator settings:
 * Screen resolution: 1280 x 960 (Windowed)
 * Graphics quality: Fantastic